Kayli/logspub/dev-cloud.md

   > gcloud compute instances delete <name>

 - google cloud doesn't provide an easy solution to backup/restore vm instances
-  - you can only make a snapshot disks attached to instances
+  - you can only make a snapshot of disks attached to instances

 - to connect with external ssh client
   - generate ssh key on your client machine